bashyauri/future-academy/DEPLOYMENT.md

 ### 2. Deploy on Railway

-#### Option A: Using Railway Dashboard (Easiest)
+#### Option A: Using Railway Dashboard (Recommended)

 1. Go to https://railway.app
-2. Click "Start a New Project"
+2. Start a New Project → Deploy from GitHub
-3. Select "Deploy from GitHub repo"
-4. Authorize Railway to access your GitHub
-5. Select the `future-academy` repository
+3. Select the `future-academy` repository
-6. Railway will auto-detect Laravel and start building
+4. In Service Settings → Builder, choose "Nixpacks"
+5. Deploy

 #### Option B: Using Railway CLI